ErpNetDocs/tech/modules/crm/marketing/distribution-channels/index.md

 Once you fill in the main details, you can associate specific **products** with the new channel.

-This step ensures that products are always available for sale through that channel, explicitly marked with a starting **From Date** and (optionally) an ending **To Date**.
+This step ensures that products are available for sale through that channel, optionally marked with a **From Date** and **To Date** indicating when the product is listed and de-listed.

 ![pictures](pictures/channel_products_add.png)